OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 To ensure that if an organization declares that it has a Program that is conforming, that the Program has met all the requirements of this document.
 The mere meeting of a subset of these requirements is not considered sufficient.

 ### 3.4.2 - Duration

-A program that is OpenChain conformant with this version of the specification shall last 18 months from the date conformance validation was obtained.
+A Program that is conformant with this version of the specification will have a review period every 12 months.

 #### Verification Material(s):

-- 3.4.2.1: A document affirming the program meets all the requirements of this specification, within the past 18 months of obtaining conformance validation.
+- 3.4.2.1: A document affirming the Program meets all the requirements of this specification, within the past 12 months of obtaining conformance validation.

 #### Rationale: